How narcissists love bombing affects our beliefs.

 Being your hero.

-Any personal problems or outside situations you are having, in the beginning, they will be there to help any way they can, they want you to think you’ve met the kindest person ever and admire them.
-Most will even drop hints subtle or obvious of just how amazing they are for you.
+Any personal problems or outside situations you are having, in the beginning, they will be there to help any way they can.
+They want you to think you’ve met the kindest person ever and admire them.
+Most will even drop hints subtle or evident of just how amazing they are for you.

 Doing favours for you.

-When someone does favours for you, your perceptions of that person are good, and your feelings are extremely positive towards them.
+When someone does favours for you, your perceptions of that person are good, you identify them as a kind person and your feelings are extremely favourable towards them.
 You will receive overwhelming adoration and attention from them, manipulating you to spend more and more time with them.
 And why wouldn’t you?
 You feel a great connection, truly understood and very loved.

 Wanting to spend all their time with you.